 This honey-bourbon brine is perfect for smoked turkeys.
 It imparts just a little bit of sweetness and a little bourbon flavor to the finished product.
 Of course, you can use this smoked turkey brine on all types of poultry.

 Why brine a turkey?

 Brining is the perfect way to make sure your turkey stays moist and flavorful as it cooks.
 All it takes is some festive ingredients, and you’ll be well on your way!

 People have been brining meats for hundreds of years.
 You might be asking yourself why.
 Well, it was a form of preservation before the invention of the refrigerator.
 In the modern world, we’ve discovered that the salt penetrates the meat, plumping and tenderizing it, yielding a juicy, tender protein once cooked.

 Turkey brine recipe ingredients:

 - A large stockpot and a large container (or second stockpot)

 - large plastic baking bag (for easy storage and clean up)

 - fresh herbs and spices (see recipe below)

 How to make it:

 - Combine water, bourbon, honey, and salt over medium heat, until the salt has completely dissolved.
 Remove from heat, and let the mixture cool completely.
 It should not be warm at all.
 If you need to cool it down more, place prepared ice packs into the solution, do not add ice pieces directly into the brine.

 - Once cold, stir in the remaining ingredients.
 Place the large baking bag into a second stockpot or large container, and place the turkey inside.
 Pour the smoked turkey brine over the bird.
 Seal or tie bag and place it into your fridge or cooler packed with ice for 12-24 hours.

 - Remove turkey from the brine, and gently but thoroughly rinse off under cold water.
 Blot dry with paper towels.
 If using a BBQ rub, do not include salt—cook your brined Thanksgiving or Holiday turkey on your smoker or oven.

-Prepare this smoked turkey brine a day in advance to give the flavors a chance to combine—store sealed in the refrigerator until ready to use on the bird.
+Prepare this smoked turkey brine a day in advance to give the flavors a chance to combine—store sealed in the refrigerator until ready to use.

 Smoked Turkey Brine